Blue Peter: Fake phone competition winner

 It was revealed by the BBC that a phone-in competition supporting the UNICEF "Shoe Biz Appeal", held on 27 November 2006, was rigged.
 The person who appeared to be calling in the competition was actually a Blue Peter Team Player who was visiting that day.
 The visitor pretended to be a caller from an outside line who had won the phone-in and the chance to select a prize.
 The competition was rigged due to a technical error when receiving the calls.

-Former editor Biddy Baxter, described as still being influential with the programme today, explained the problem as an issue with a member of the production team on the studio floor and the Editor being oblivious to the situation in the studio gallery.
+Former editor Biddy Baxter, described as still being influential with the programme at the time, explained the problem as an issue with a member of the production team on the studio floor and the Editor being oblivious to the situation in the studio gallery.
 She also went on to say that the programme would not feature premium rate telephone competitions in the future.

 It was announced on 16 May 2007 that Blue Peter's editor and unofficial historian, Richard Marson, had stood down from his job, although any link to the controversy of March 2007 remains in doubt.

 In July 2007, Blue Peter was given a £50,000 fine by the Office of Communications (OFCOM) as a result of rigging the competition.

 Political partiality

+On 24 November 1988, Frank Ruse, a left-wing Labour councillor for Liverpool City Council, accompanied Liverpool's Pagoda Chinese Youth Orchestra to London for an appearance on Blue Peter.
+He was given a Blue Peter badge and later wore it to council meetings.
+However, he received a BBC headed letter requesting the return of the badge.
+The letter (which was later discovered to be a forgery) stated that Blue Peter had been approached by the office of Neil Kinnock (Labour leader at the time) who were alarmed that the badge had been given to a councillor with hard-left views.
+On receiving the Blue Peter badge from Ruse, the BBC wrote back to him stating that they had sent no such letter, thereby revealing it to be a hoax.
+Ruse started a local and national enquiry to find out who was responsible for the letter.

-In August 2007 while the programme was off air for its annual Summer Expedition, long-time presenter Konnie Huq was involved in a press conference to promote the health benefits of cycling along with Mayor of London, Ken Livingstone.
+In August 2007 while the programme was off air for its annual Summer Expedition, long-time presenter Konnie Huq appeared at a press conference to promote the health benefits of cycling along with Mayor of London, Ken Livingstone.
 The Conservative Party accused the BBC of political bias as a result of one of its employees appearing at what was construed as a pro-Labour Party event.
 The BBC claimed to have turned down the offer for Huq to appear, but this was unknown to both her and her agent.

-On 24 November 1988, Frank Ruse, a left-wing Labour councillor for Liverpool City Council, accompanied Liverpool's Pagoda Chinese Youth Orchestra to London for an appearance on Blue Peter.
-He was given a Blue Peter badge and wore it proudly to his council meetings.
-However, he received a BBC headed letter requesting the return of the badge.
-The letter (which was later discovered to be a forgery) stated that Blue Peter had been approached by the office of Neil Kinnock (Labour leader at the time) who were alarmed that a councillor with hard-left views had been given a Blue Peter badge.
-On receiving the Blue Peter badge from Frank Ruse, the BBC wrote back to him stating that they had sent no such letter (thereby proving it was a hoax) and an angry Ruse started a local and national enquiry to find out who sent the hoax letter.